jj-stigell/spaced-repetition-app/README.md

 **Commands:**
 * `#test` runs tests (and deploy if coupled with lower command)
-* `#deploy` deployes the main branch to production if all tests are run and pass
+* `#deploy` copies the main branch to production branch if all tests are run and pass, from there render takes over
 * with no `#test` and `#deploy` committed changes are just pushed to the main branch